Is Montego Bay safe for first-time travelers?

 When it comes to Jamaican nightlife, Montego Bay is arguably the most popular and “happening” hub on the island.

 There really is something for everyone here, with a very wide range of venues on offer.
-When it comes to beach bars and chilling by the beach, be sure to head to Pier One.
+When it comes to beach bars and chilling by the beach, be sure to head to Pier One, they have a popular karaoke on Wednesdays.

-For those looking for a heavier night out, then either head to Margaritaville for themed nights out late into the morning.
+For those looking for a heavier night out, then either head to Margaritaville for themed nights out which run late into the morning hours.

-Or check out Blue Beat Ultra Lounge for a more relaxed night filled with Jazz music and an upscale Martini bar.
+Or you could check out Blue Beat Ultra Lounge for a more relaxed night filled with Jazz music and a more upscale Martini bar.

 Montego Bay Travel Safety Tips